fstagni/DIRACDocs/source/DeveloperGuide/CodeManagement/ContributingCode/index.rst

 branch created from the current *integration* branch of the main DIRAC repository.
 Let call the new development branch "newdev", for example.
 It shoukd be created with the following commands:::

-  git fetch upstream
+  git fetch release
-  git checkout -b newdev upstream/integration
+  git checkout -b newdev release/integration

 This will create the new *newdev* branch locally starting from the current status of the main DIRAC repository.
 The "newdev" branch becomes the working branch.